Adam Wishart: Writing

 Wishart's first book, Leaving Reality Behind, co-authored with historian Regula Bochsler was published in 2002, by Fourth Estate in the UK and HarperCollins in the United States.
 Leaving Reality Behind tells the history of what's become known as the Toywars – a battle between an online retailer and a group of European artists, which highlighted for the first time, the contradictions at the heart of the internet and ecommerce.
 The Financial Times said it was "an important story, as absorbing as a well crafted thriller".
 An extract from the book was published in The Guardian.

 Wishart's second book, One in Three: A Son's Journey Into the History and Science of Cancer, was published in 2006 by Profile Books in the UK, by Grove Atlantic in America and translated and published into German, Finnish, Chinese, Icelandic and Japanese.
 The book told the story of David Wishart's battle against cancer.
-The story of David, the author's father, was interwoven with the history of cancer medicine over two millennium.
+The story of David, the author's father, was interwoven with the history of cancer medicine over two millennia.
 The book was nominated for The Royal Society Book Award in 2007.

 Simon Singh, in The Sunday Telegraph, said "Wishart succeeds brilliantly in constructing a narrative that is a tribute both to his father and the scientists who have partly unpacked the mystery of cancer."
 In a review for The Sunday Times, John Cornwell said that an "imaginative fusion of anecdotal detail, medical science and poignant, elegiac narrative marks every chapter of this unusual book".

 Wishart appeared on Andrew Marr's Start the Week, on BBC Radio 4 to discuss the launch of One in Three.